Very high redshift quasars and the rapid emergence of super-massive black holes: The stellar population in massive star-burst clusters and in ultra compact dwarf galaxies

 Observation and stellar-dynamical analysis has suggested that low-metallicity star-burst clusters with $M_{\rm ecl}\approx 10^4-10^5\,M_\odot$, ages$\,\simless 10\,$Myr, which can be resolved into individual stars, have an over-surplus of massive stars relative to their low-mass star content when compared to the canonical IMF \citep{BK12,Schneider+18,Kalari+18}.
 That is, the IMF appears to be top-heavy in massive and/or low-metallicity star-burst clusters compared to the canonical IMF.
 Evidence for an IMF which becomes increasingly top-heavy with decreasing metallicity and increasing star-formation rate per volume on a pc-scale consistent with these results has emerged from an analysis of the present-day properties of very old Milky Way GCs, which had birth masses $\approx 10^5-10^7\,M_\odot$ and that have different but low metal abundances \citep{Marks12}.
 The star clusters in the Andromeda galaxy likewise suggest a similar metallicity dependence of their IMFs \citep{Zonoozi16, Haghi+17}.
 Present-day ultra compact dwarf galaxies (UCDs) have properties which resemble ultra-massive GCs with masses in the range $10^6-10^9\,M_\odot$ \citep{Hilker07,Mieske08,Brodie11} and many have been shown to comply to this dependency of the IMF \citep{Dabring09, Murray09,Dabring12, Marks12}.
 The high rate of core-collapse supernovae per year observed in the central region of the star-bursting galaxy Arp~220 suggests the stars to be forming with a top-heavy IMF.
 These observed massive central star-bursts appear to occur in individual UCD-type objects \citep{Lonsdale+06, Dabring12}.
 The extreme star-formation conditions within 0.04 to $0.4\,$pc of the Galactic centre lead, apparently, to a very top-heavy ($\alpha_3\approx 0.45$, see Eq.~\ref{eq:IMF}) IMF significantly depleted in low mass stars (\citealt{Bartko+2010}, see also discussion in \citealt{Kroupa13}), despite the high metallicity.

 Theoretical work on star formation has also been suggesting that a top-heavy IMF ought to emerge in low metallicity and high density gas peaks in gas clouds.
-A shift to higher average stellar masses is needed for gravitational instability due to the lower efficiency of cooling in low-metallicity environments and environments with higher gas temperatures \citep{Larson98, Murray09}, follows from cosmic ray heating produced by supernovae \citep{Papadopoulos10}, and from the increased rate of accretion due to lower photon pressure in low-metallicity regions \citep{AF96, AL96}, higher ambient temperature \citep{Riaz+20} and due to the coagulation in very dense proto-clusters of cloud cores to more massive ones before their individual collapse to proto stars can occur \citep{Dib07}.
+A shift to higher average stellar masses is needed for gravitational instability due to the lower efficiency of cooling in low-metallicity environments and environments with higher gas temperatures \citep{Larson98, Murray09}, as induced for example from cosmic ray heating produced by supernovae \citep{Papadopoulos10}, due to the increased rate of accretion resulting from a lower photon pressure in low-metallicity regions \citep{AF96, AL96}, higher ambient temperature \citep{Riaz+20} and due to the coagulation in very dense proto-clusters of cloud cores to more massive ones before their individual collapse to proto stars can occur \citep{Dib07}.

 Given the above empirical evidence and the need for compliance with the on-going star-forming activity in the MW, the variation of the IMF with metallicity and density of the star-forming gas on the scale of an embedded cluster ($\approx 1\,$pc) has been formulated as a dependency of the power-law indices describing the distribution of stellar masses \citep{Dabring09, Dabring12, Marks12, Recchi15, YJK17, Jerab18}.
 Thus,